-In this feature we look at Apple's Mac desktop and MacBook notebook range of computers, and see which one is right for you.
-(This Should I get a Mac Desktop or Laptop feature was updated on 24 April 2014 to include new specs and pricing information.)
+In this feature we look at Apple's Mac desktop and MacBook laptop range of computers, and help you work out which option is right for you.
+(Updated on 25 November 2014 to include new specs and pricing information.)

 Apple currently makes three different models of desktop computer: